hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 We are bound by convention and familiarity to the typical use case, but there's often something remarkable just around the corner.

-Other myths are at play here, for instance, that the only real tool is calculus and its tributaries, and before students master these dark arts, they must settle for the weakest possible caricatures of natural law and physical reasoning.
+Other myths are at play here.
+One of the most dangerous is that the only real tool is calculus and its tributaries, and before students master these dark arts, they must settle for weak caricatures of natural law and physical reasoning.
 This assertion is nonsense, as the examples above conclusively demonstrate.